Dinomite-Studios/unity-azure-pipelines-tasks/README.md

 machine.
 Also you'll need the [Node CLI for Azure DevOps](https://www.npmjs.com/package/tfx-cli) as well as [TypeScript](https://www.npmjs.com/package/typescript).

 1. Download or clone the source
-2. Run `tsc unity-build.ts --lib es6` to compile to JavaScript code
+2. Run `tsc UnityBuildTask\unity-build.ts --lib es6` to compile to JavaScript code
-3. Run `tfx build tasks upload --task-path unity-build-task/UnityBuildTask` to upload the task to your orgnaization
+3. Run `tfx build tasks upload --task-path UnityBuildTask` to upload the task to your orgnaization

 **Note:**
 You can not upload the same version number twice.
 If you made changes to the code and need to upload a new version make sure to change the version value in the `task.json` file.
 You can alternatively uninstall the extension before uploading again to avoid this using `tfx build tasks delete --task-id 64e90d50-a9c0-11e8-a356-d3eab7857116`.